bitzesty/qae-terraform/README.md

 #### STEP 3: Setup variables

+##### Setup terraform.tfvars file

-* Terraform stores variables in terraform.tfvars file, which is in .gitignore
+Terraform stores variables in terraform.tfvars file, which is in .gitignore

 You can use terraform.tfvars.example.
 It looks like this: